openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 - initialize optional parameters with the config default

-- encapsulate context-sensitivity logic (sometimes parameters should be read from the working copy (like apiurl, project or package))
+- encapsulate â€œcontext-sensitivityâ€ logic (sometimes parameters should be read from the working copy (like apiurl, project or package))

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼